Learning from geometry-aware near misses to real-time COR: A corridor-wide grouped random parameters GEV framework: Data description

 \subsection{Study area}

-Under realistic and heterogeneous urban traffic conditions, a representative high-volume corridor was selected along Biscayne Boulevard in Miami, Florida.
-This arterial extends from Downtown Miami through the Upper East Side toward the northern city limits, serving as a critical connector to major activity centers, including the Miami International Airport region.
-It is characterized by multimodal interactions, geometric complexity, frequent turning maneuvers, and diverse traffic control features.
-The corridor was chosen for its rich coverage in the Argoverse-2 motion forecasting dataset, HD map, and its suitability for extracting sufficient samples for extreme near-miss scenarios.
+Under realistic and heterogeneous urban traffic conditions, we selected a high-volume study corridor along Biscayne Boulevard in Miami, Florida.
+This arterial links Downtown Miami to the Upper East Side and northern city limits and is characterized by dense access activity, frequent turning and lane-changing maneuvers, and diverse traffic control.
+The corridor was chosen because it has high scenario density in Argoverse-2 and high-fidelity HD map coverage, and because its mapped curb and median boundaries provide explicit roadway-edge geometry needed to consistently define V–I near-misses.

-As shown in Fig.~\ref{fig:5}, the study area was extracted using ArcGIS Pro based on scenario density, HD map fidelity, and heterogeneity of vehicle maneuvers.
-The extracted network includes a continuous corridor with multiple intersections, midblock segments, and bidirectional traffic operations.
-For analytical consistency, the corridor was subdivided into nine directional segments (S1–S9) and ten intersections (I1–I10).
-Segment boundaries were defined midblock to maintain flow continuity, while intersections were delineated to capture near-miss-prone zones such as turning paths, crosswalks, and lane merges.
-Each subregion was mapped with lane boundaries, crosswalks, and vehicle trajectories to preserve geometric fidelity and directional alignment.
-Insets in Fig.~\ref{fig:5} illustrate the spatial configuration of the segmented units, which serve as the basis for grouped modeling and localized risk estimation.
+As shown in Fig.~\ref{fig:5}, the study area was extracted in ArcGIS Pro based on scenario density, HD map fidelity, and maneuver diversity.
+The resulting network forms a continuous corridor with bidirectional operations, multiple intersections, and midblock sections.
+For analytical consistency, the corridor was subdivided into 10 intersections (I1–I10) and 18 directional segments organized into nine segment pairs (S1–S9).
+Segment limits were defined midblock to preserve operational continuity, while intersection extents were delineated to capture conflict-prone subareas (turning paths, merges, and channelization transitions).
+These subregions define the hierarchical modeling structure and enable direction-aware inference.